The Solid Propulsion Team researches and develops large solid propellant engines.

 Team Leader: Katy Blyth

-Team Members: Andy Badea, Katy Blyth, Thimo van den Berg, Nathaniel Dahl, Mateusz Glowacki, Jack Kyle, Diego Lukens, Martin Olde, Alexander Stross, Jeije van den Wijngaart
+Team Members: Andy Badea, Sven Balfoort, Thimo van den Berg, Nathaniel Dahl, Dustin Holohan, Jack Kyle, Silvio Peressini, Mateo Rodriguez, Ishita Sinha, Jeije van den Wijngaart

-Over the next year, the team will continue to develop the DXS ( DARE eXperimental Solid) Icarus Engine.
-It is the largest solid propellant engine the society has ever built and is designed for use in the Project Aether rocket, one of DARE’s research vehicles, designed to reach supersonic speeds but only fly to low altitudes.
+Over the next year, the team will continue to develop the DXS ( DARE eXperimental Solid) Icarus Engine, the largest solid propellant engine the society has ever built.
+It is designed for use in the Project Aether rocket, one of DARE’s research vehicles, designed to reach supersonic speeds but to only fly to low altitudes.

 Over the past year the team has worked on the design and testing of the Icarus.
 The engine was designed for implementation in the Aether-launcher.
-It was developed using KNSB (“Rocket Candy”), which uses sorbitol as a fuel and potassium nitrate as an oxidize, and has a six-legged star shaped core, to ensure a high initial thrust.
+It was developed using KNSB (“Rocket Candy”), which consists of sorbitol as a fuel and potassium nitrate as an oxidiser, and has a six-legged star shaped core to ensure a high initial thrust.

 - Average chamber pressure = 45 bar